Polytoria/Docs/docs/static-classes/json/index.md

 # json
-json is a class for converts between JSON scripts and tables.
+Json is a module which converts between JSON scripts and Lua tables.

+The json module can be called through scripts with the `json` keyword.